AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 2026 |##############################| ~70%+

 Marketplace listings.
 Amazon, Etsy, Shopify, and the cloned-template marketplace ecosystem all show growth in listings whose product descriptions exhibit textual slop signatures.
-Etsy's "books" category briefly attracted attention in 2024-2025 when low-quality LLM-written books flooded the platform; the platform has since cracked down, but the broader pattern — generated descriptions, generated thumbnails, generated reviews — is now baseline.
+Etsy's "books" category briefly attracted attention in 2024-2025 when low-quality LLM-written books flooded the platform; the platform has since cracked down, but the broader pattern of generated descriptions, generated thumbnails, and generated reviews is now baseline.
 The product photography itself is increasingly synthetic.
 A meaningful fraction of lifestyle photography on smaller marketplaces in 2026 is no longer photography at all.

 4. The 9 dimensions of AI slop